quicwg/base-drafts/draft-ietf-quic-transport.md

 When the client receives a Version Negotiation packet from the server, it should select an acceptable protocol version.
 If the server lists an acceptable version, the client selects that version and reattempts to created a connection using that version.
-The client MUST update packet numbers when attempting to connect with the updated version.
+Though the contents of a packet might not change in response to version negotiation, a client MUST increase the packet number it uses on every packet it sends.
 Packets MUST continue to have the VERSION flag set and MUST include the new negotiated protocol version.

 The client MUST set the VERSION flag and include its selected version on all packets until it has 1-RTT keys and it has received a packet from the server